GS-11: You qualify at the GS-11 level if you possess one of the following:

 NOTE: Your resume and supporting documentation will be verified.
 If you rated yourself higher than what is supported by your application material, you may be excluded from consideration for this job.
 Please follow all instructions carefully.
 Errors or omissions may affect your rating or consideration for employment

-If you fall into best qualified category, you may be referred to the hiring manager for consideration and may be called for an interview.
+If you are best qualified, you may be referred to the hiring manager for consideration and may be called for an interview.
 To preview the job questionnaire, click here View Assessment Questions

 Agency Career Transition Assistance Program (CTAP) or the Interagency Career Transition Assistance Program (ICTAP) Eligibles: If you have never worked for the Federal government, you are not CTAP/ICTAP eligible.
 Information about ICTAP or CTAP eligibility can be found by clicking here to access OPMs Career Transition Resources website.
 To be considered well qualified under CTAP/ ICTAP, you must be placed in the Well-Qualified category for this position, as described above.
 In addition, you must submit the supporting documents listed under the required documents section of this announcement.